steviegt6/Stardew64Installer/README.md

 Behind the scenes, CorFlags.exe is utilized to modify MONOMODDED_StardewValley.exe and [MonoMod](https://github.com/MonoMod/MonoMod) is used to patch StardewValley.exe.

 For the actual steps this program automates, see: [SMAPI Issue #767](https://github.com/Pathoschild/SMAPI/issues/767#issuecomment-799046253).
-(However, do note that CorFlags is used to modify MONOMODDED_StardewValley.exe, not Steamworks.NET.dll)
+Also view the issue for a guide on how to install this for SMAPI.

 ### SDV.Installer
 SDV.Installer is a very simple command window program that asks the user for the directory of their Linux SDV installation and shows the user what's currently happening behind the scenes.
 Nothing fancy.